yuzhangClaremont/cs151-reinforcement/README.md

 Note that your value iteration agent does not actually learn from experience.
 Rather, it ponders its MDP model to arrive at a complete policy before ever interacting with a real environment.
 When it does interact with the environment, it simply follows the precomputed policy (e.g. it becomes a reflex agent).
 This distinction may be subtle in a simulated environment like a Gridword, but it's very important in the real world, where the real MDP is not available.

 You will now write a Q-learning agent, which does very little on construction, but instead learns by trial and error from interactions with the environment through its `update(state, action, nextState, reward)` method.
 A stub of a Q-learner is specified in `QLearningAgent` in `qlearningAgents.py`, and you can select it with the option `'-a q'`.
-For this question, you must **implement the `update`, `computeValueFromQValues`, `getQValue`, and `computeActionFromQValues` methods.**
+For this question, you must **implement the `_init_`, `update`, `computeValueFromQValues`, `getQValue`, and `computeActionFromQValues` methods.**

 _Note:_ For `computeActionFromQValues`, you should break ties randomly for better behavior.
 The `random.choice()` function will help.
 In a particular state, actions that your agent _hasn't_ seen before still have a Q-value, specifically a Q-value of zero, and if all of the actions that your agent _has_ seen before have a negative Q-value, an unseen action may be optimal.